How to Write a Hospitality CV: Examples & Templates [2025]

 You don’t have to be a CV writing expert.
 In the LiveCareer CV builder you’ll find ready-made content for every industry and position, which you can then add with a single click.

 I hope this article has helped you sort through the confusion surrounding these terms!
-Is there anything you’d like to ask or to add?
+Is there anything you’d like to add regarding the difference between a CV and a resume?
 Do you come from or work in a country where things are different again?
 Leave your questions, comments and feedback in the comments section below!

 Our editorial team has reviewed this article for compliance with Livecareer’s editorial guidelines.
 It’s to ensure that our expert advice and recommendations are consistent across all our career guides and align with current CV and cover letter writing standards and trends.
 We’re trusted by over 10 million job seekers, supporting them on their way to finding their dream job.
 Each article is preceded by research and scrutiny to ensure our content responds to current market trends and demand.